-- SS 6610 Grant Writing in the Social Sciences (3) In the non-profit world as well as in social science research, grant writing is a valuable skill to acquire.
+SS 6610 Grant Writing in the Social Sciences (3)

+In the non-profit world as well as in social science research, grant writing is a valuable skill to acquire.
 This course will explain how to research potential funding sources not only in the social sciences but also in the social service sector.
-It will also provide hands-on experience in writing well-crafted proposals. - SS 6630 Quantitative Analysis in the Social Sciences (3) This course is designed to teach what social scientists do with the data they gather.
+It will also provide hands-on experience in writing well-crafted proposals

+SS 6630 Quantitative Analysis in the Social Sciences (3)

+This course is designed to teach what social scientists do with the data they gather.
 Particular attention is given to descriptive and inferential statistics, the relationship between research and policy, evaluation research and research ethics.
+Special emphasis is given to utilization of SPSS.

+SS 6680 Internship 1 in Social Science (3)

+Application of skills and knowledge of Social Science in government agency, public service institution or similar situation under the supervision of a faculty member.
+Prerequisite(s):SS 6690, SS 6691, SS 6698, and approval of the student's academic adviser and/or graduate coordinator.

+SS 6681 Internship 2 in Social Science (3)

+Advanced application of skills and knowledge of Social Science in government agency, public service institution or similar situation under the supervision of a faculty member.
+Prerequisite(s): successful completion of SS 6690, SS 6691, SS 6698, SOC 55XX Internship 1 in Social Science and approval of the student's academic adviser and/or graduate coordinator.

-Special emphasis is given to utilization of SPSS. - 6690 Seminar in Social Sciences (3) This course will focus on current issues in the Social Sciences and prepare the student for transition into a Social Science career or further graduate study at the doctoral level. - SS 6691 Survey of Research Methods in the Social Sciences (3) This course is designed to provide you with a comprehensive overview of the research methods used in the social sciences.
-Topics covered will include both qualitative and quantitative research methods, the nature of social scientific research, how to operationalize a research problem, quantitative research techniques, qualitative research techniques, research instrumentation, sampling procedures, data collection, data analysis, the presentation of research results, and the ethical concerns of social scientific research. - SS 6693 Thesis Practicum (3) During this course, the student, under the supervision of the instructor, will design and implement a plan to collect and analyze data in preparation for the completing of the thesis.
+SS 6690 Seminar in Social Sciences (3)

+This course will focus on current issues in the Social Sciences and prepare the student for transition into a Social Science career or further graduate study at the doctoral level.

+SS 6691 Survey of Research Methods in the Social Sciences (3)

+This course is designed to provide you with a comprehensive overview of the research methods used in the social sciences.
+Topics covered will include both qualitative and quantitative research methods, the nature of social scientific research, how to operationalize a research problem, quantitative research techniques, qualitative research techniques, research instrumentation, sampling procedures, data collection, data analysis, the presentation of research results, and the ethical concerns of social scientific research.

+SS 6693 Thesis Practicum (3)

+During this course, the student, under the supervision of the instructor, will design and implement a plan to collect and analyze data in preparation for the completing of the thesis.